Lunchtime protests will be staged by student nurses and midwives across the country over Government plans to cut their pay.

-Union leaders, the Department of Health and Health Service Executive will all attend a hearing at the Labour Relations Commission on Wednesday.
+Meanwhile union leaders, the Department of Health and Health Service Executive will all attend a hearing at the Labour Relations Commission.

 A protest march and mass rally has also been planned for next Wednesday in Dublin city centre, when a letter will be delivered to the Department of Health calling on the incoming minister to reverse this decision.